Pelican-Elegant/elegant/documentation/content/Analytics/stat-counter-google-analytics.md

 You need two codes from StatCounter- project ID and security code.

-Create a project in StatCounter.
+Create a project inside StatCounter.
 Click on Config, Reinstall Code and then Default Guide.

 It will show you a [standard